pyouroboros/ouroboros/README.md

 ### Update containers on a remote host

-Ouroboros can be configured to like so.
+Ouroboros can monitor things other than just local, pass the `--url` argument to update a system with the Docker API exposed.

 > Default is unix://var/run/docker.sock